uio-bmi/immuneML/docs/source/index.rst

 ======================================

-immuneML is a platform for machine learning-based analysis and classification of adaptive immune receptors and repertoires. immuneML can be used for:
+immuneML is a platform for machine learning-based analysis and classification of adaptive immune receptors and repertoires.
+To **get started using immuneML right away**, check out our :ref:`Quickstart` tutorial.

+immuneML can be used for:

 - **Training ML models** for repertoire classification (e.g., disease prediction) or receptor sequence classification (e.g., antigen binding prediction).
 In immuneML, the performance of different machine learning (ML)